gurpreet998/Telecom-Churn-Analysis/README.md

 ---

-## 🔄 ETL Framework

-The data for this project was extracted and processed using a structured ETL pipeline as described below:

-CSV File: This is the raw source file containing customer churn data.

-SQL Server Management Studio (SSMS): Used the built-in import wizard to load and transform the data into a staging table.

-SQL Server Database: Final cleaned data was inserted into a production table, which is then used to build Power BI views.

-This process ensures data quality, consistency, and scalability for downstream analysis.

 ## 📊 Project Overview

 This project investigates customer churn for a telecom company by combining descriptive and predictive analytics using Power BI, SQL, and Python.
 It comprises three major components: